 - Using the handle of a long wooden spoon or another utensil, gently press a hole down the center of the rice to allow the steam to travel freely through the pot.

-- Scatter 2 TBS of butter pieces along the top of the rice.
+- Scatter 2 tablespoon of butter pieces along the top of the rice.

 - Cover the lid of your pot with a clean towel or several paper towels, and set firmly over your pot to prevent steam from escaping.
 The towel will keep the condensation from dropping back into your rice and turning the rice into mush.